A student was filmed putting American flags in a trash bag on 9/11. He says he was protesting Islamophobia.

 Alkilani, a computer science senior, said he did remove some of the flags from the campus lawn, each of which represented a person killed during the country’s deadliest terrorist attacks.
 But he told The Washington Post in an email that the clip was taken out of context.

 His plan, Alkilani said in an earlier statement, was never to “steal” or remove the small American flags from the area.
-Instead, he intended to place the plastic bags on the lawn along with statistics “explaining the human cost of 9/11 in the past 20 years,” referencing the crimes against Islamic Americans as well as those killed and displaced in countries invaded by the U.S. following the 2001 attacks.
+Instead, he intended to place the plastic bags on the lawn along with statistics “explaining the human cost of 9/11 in the past 20 years,” referencing the crimes against Islamic Americans as well as those killed and displaced in countries invaded by the United States following the 2001 attacks.

 “Any memorial of 9/11 that does not contend with these facts is not only incomplete, but it also amplifies pro-imperialist sentiment and actively disrespects those who have died because of American Invasion,” Alkilani said in the statement.